-

 - V. Ya.
 Bril

-At the end of XIX century researchers pointed out the internal instability of a free jet caused by capillary forces applied to its surface.
+At the end of the XIX century researchers pointed out the internal instability of a free jet caused by capillary forces applied to its surface.

 -